ferrous-systems/rust-exercises/exercise-book/src/simple-db.md

 In this exercise, we will implement a toy protocol parser for a simple protocol for databank queries.
 We call it simpleDB.
 The protocol has two commands, one of them can be sent with a payload of additional data.
 Your parser parses the incoming data strings, makes sure the commands are formatted correctly and returns errors for the different ways the formatting can go wrong.

-## After completing this exercise you are able to
+## After completing this exercise you will be able to

 - write a simple Rust library from scratch